simnibs/simnibs/docs/tutorial/head_meshing.rst

   \

-Please see :ref:`charm_docs` for details and available options.
+Optionally, charm can use the results of FreeSurfer's recon-all for more accurate representations of smaller sulci in the head meshes (*--fs-dir RECONALL_RESULTS_DIR*).
+Please see :ref:`charm_docs` for details and the command line help for all available options.

 4. Check the segmentation.
 Open the `charm_report.html` document inside the m2m-folder of the subject.
 The viewer shows the outlines of the reconstructed tissue compartments, enabling a visual check whether the outlines are accurate.